 (c) A discount of 20% is available if the mineral is processed in Queensland and the metal produced is at least 70% nickel.
-No royalty is payable on the first \$100,000 of specified minerals produced per year.
+No royalty is payable on the first \$100,000 of nickel produced per year.

 (d) New mines may qualify for a concessional rate of 2.0% for the first five years.
-A concessional rate of 1.5% may apply to mines that were operating prior to 1 July 2011, for a period of up to five years.